NREL/Marmot/docs/source/get-started/format-tutorial.rst

 The **Marmot_Solutions_folder** allows you to save the outputs from the formatter and plotter in a different location to the input files.
 For this tutorial we will save our outputs in the same location as our inputs.

 **Scenario_process_list** identifies the scenarios we want to process with the formatter.
-This would correspond to the *scenario name* folders within the the **hourly** folder, **Base DA** and **High VG DA**.
+This corresponds to the *scenario name* folders within the the **hourly** folder, **Base DA** and **High VG DA**.
 Multiple scenarios should be comma separated.

 Setup the 3 rows using your inputs, they should look something like this when you're finished: